motusml/IoT_Asset_Management_Platform/README.md

 ## IoT Asset Management Platform

 IoT Asset Management Platform to monitor in real-time the state of industrial machines developed for the Multidisciplinary Project course at Politecnico di Milano in conjunction with Motus ml and Rai Way.
-In particular, you can add, manage and control the operation of the IoT sensors that monitor the various machines, displaying the latest data collected in real time.
+In particular, you can add, manage and control the operation of the IoT sensors that monitor the various machines, displaying the latest data collected in real-time.
 Finally, it is possible to remotely upload/download AI models directly to the IoT sensors, visualising any anomalies in the machinery.

 The involved students are: